ionic-team/ionic-framework/core/src/components/router-outlet/readme.md

 # ion-router-outlet

-Router outlet is a component used in routing within an Angular, React, or Vue app.
-It behaves in a similar way to Angular's built-in router outlet component and Vue's router view component, but contains the logic for providing a stacked navigation, and animating views in and out.
+The router outlet behaves in a similar way to Angular's built-in router outlet component and Vue's router view component, but contains the logic for providing a stacked navigation, and animating views in and out.

-> Note: this component should only be used with Angular, React, and Vue projects.
-For vanilla or Stencil JavaScript projects, use [`ion-router`](../router) and [`ion-route`](../route).

 Although router outlet has methods for navigating around, it's recommended to use the navigation methods in your framework's router.

 ## Life Cycle Hooks